Contract Scheduling Provisions

 2. CONTRACT PROVISIONS AFFECTING SCHEDULE PREPARATION AND UPDATES

-Because scheduling techniques have legal implications with respect to the contractor’s ability to obtain equitable adjustments in the time and cost of performing the contract work, either through prosecution of change orders or claims, the contractor must carefully review the scheduling provisions in the contract.
+Because construction scheduling techniques have legal implications with respect to the contractor’s ability to obtain equitable adjustments in the time and cost of performing the contract work, either through prosecution of change orders or claims, the contractor must carefully review the scheduling provisions in the contract.

 Contracts impose duties and confer rights on the parties.
 Scheduling contract clauses are among the least standardized of all contract clauses and, therefore, require special attention.
-Scheduling provisions and a clear understanding of the owner’s intent are often neglected during contract preparation and performance.
+Construction scheduling requirements and provisions and a clear understanding of the owner’s intent are often neglected during contract preparation and performance.
 Too many parties approach scheduling as simply a matter of instinct or a bar chart drawn on the back of an envelope for the short-term weekly meeting.
 Those involved in the contracting process often fail to recognize the importance and benefits of scheduling provisions and the obligations they impose.

-Contractors often ignore express schedule provisions because of the owners’ performance on prior projects when the scheduling requirements were considered meaningless and not enforced.
+Contractors often ignore express schedule provisions because of the owners’ performance on prior projects when the construction scheduling requirements were considered meaningless and not enforced.
 The value of schedules is often only recognized when a contractor has a claim.
 Suddenly, schedules are resurrected as if they were a management tool for the project from day one.
 The contractor should expect that the contract scheduling provisions will be enforced and, therefore, should be thoroughly familiar with those provisions and be prepared to comply with all of the requirements.
 Noncompliance with the contract scheduling provisions does not by itself defeat an otherwise valid delay claim but may indicate inadequate planning and work execution by the contractor.
 Proof of delay may also be complicated by the failure to comply with the scheduling provisions.1

 There is very little standardization in scheduling provisions.
 Various federal and state agencies, local governments, and private owners have adopted unique scheduling provisions in their respective contracts.2 In this regard, the Veteran’s Administration (VA) publishes guidelines outlining their method of impacting a CPM schedule to quantify the effect of delays and changes.3 Under the VA’s method, the scope of the changed work is first reviewed to determine where and how the revisions should be incorporated into the schedule.
 The activity revisions and additions are sketched on the current network.
 Revisions to subsequent activities caused by the change or delay are defined and made.
 The effect of a change or delay on the schedule is determined by comparison of the schedules before and after the delays or changes are incorporated into the schedule.
 Under the VA’s method, the contractor is entitled to a time extension only if the scheduled completion is delayed by government-caused delays beyond the extended contract completion date.
 The VA’s technique is similar to the as-planned impacted schedule analysis technique.